 I never felt homesick until I went home.
 It’s easy with emails and phone calls to feel like you’re not that far away, but when you’re actually there you see all the details that you didn’t realise you’d missed.
 A smile or a scent, or even the familiar arrangement of someone’s furniture would trigger waves of memories.

 It’s such a tired cliche but you really do have to leave a place in order to appreciate it.
 When I left Australia in 2003 I literally ran out the door.
-While The Mothership tried not to cry Rhi and I skipped to our departure gate, cackling madly.
+While The Mothership tried not to cry my sister and I skipped to our departure gate, cackling madly.
 I was desperate to escape.
-I’d grown restless and lacked direction, and felt smothered by people and the past.
+I’d grown restless and lacked direction and felt stifled by the past.
 But two years of travelling made me grow up, let go of old crap and gain some perspective.
 When I returned home I saw everything and everyone with fresh eyes.

 I’d drawn up a relentless schedule for our trip, every day was crammed with at least two or three engagements.
 For three weeks we scuttled round the country like election campaigners, Gareth gracefully shaking hands and kissing babies.
 I slipped right back into Australia-mode, slowing down my accent, discarding my g’s and packing in extra vowels.